rkawula/mills-computer-club/README.md

 ## Development environment:

-To develop and test locally, you will need:
+To develop and test locally, you will need to:

-Ruby v2.2.1
-Rails v3.4 (TODO migrate to v4+)

-0. Install Vagrant, VirtualBox, Chef, and install the librarian-chef and guest-additions plugins for chef.
+1. Install VirtualBox
+2. Install Vagrant
+3. Install ChefDK
+4. Install Vagrant Guest and Librarian Chef plugins:
+'''
+vagrant plugin install vagrant-vbguest vagrant plugin install vagrant-librarian-chef-nochef
+'''

+## Get & run the code:

 1. Add SSH key to your GitHub account
 2. Create and/or cd into your folder containing your projects
 3. git clone git@github.com:rkawula/mills-computer-club